-Express malice is a mental state and form of malice aforethought.
-Malice aforethought is required for a person to be found liable for the crime of murder in California.
-Malice aforethought is express when the killer takes someone’s life with a specific intent to kill.
+Express malice is a form of malice aforethought and a mental state that makes a killer liable for the crime of murder in California.
+A killer acts with express malice if he or she harbors a specific intent to kill the victim.

 The state penal code section 188 provides the definition:

 “[Malice aforethought] is express when there is manifested a deliberate intention unlawfully to take away the life of a fellow creature….”

 Express malice is often referred to as the “willfulness” of an intentional murder.
 It’s killing someone on purpose.
 The following are some examples: